bramburger/fcscat/README.md

 # fcscat
 Catenate fcs files containing data from the same samples

 Combine the data from all sets of fcs files that come from repeated runs of samples from the same patient and under the same conditions, and write a set of combined files to disk.

-Neither the flowSet, nor the combined flowFrame for any of the sets are kept in memory after writing the combined flowFrame to disk, though all the data for a single set needs to be kept in memory to combine it.
+When one set of files is combined, this flowFrame is retained in memory so it can be used without having to read it from disk again.
+When multiple sets of files are combined, these will not automatically be retained in memory.

 ## Installation